SEO

 For years, small business SEO has been treated like a matching game.
 Find the phrase people search.
 Put the phrase in the title.
 Put it in the H1.
 Sprinkle it through the page.
 Build a few links.
 Wait for the traffic.
 That version of SEO worked better when search engines were easier to impress.

 Now the problem is different.
 Google is not only matching words on a page.
 It is trying to understand what the page means, who it helps, what problem it answers, how trustworthy it is, and how it relates to the rest of the website.
-Google's own Search documentation describes ranking around the meaning of the query, relevance, quality, usability, and context — not just keyword repetition.
+Google's own Search documentation describes ranking around the meaning of the query, relevance, quality, usability, and context.
+Not just keyword repetition.

 That is where semantic SEO becomes more important than traditional keyword SEO.
 Semantic SEO is not about ignoring keywords.
 It is about building a website that clearly explains the business, the services, the audience, the location, the proof, and the relationships between those pieces.